bachrathyd/MDBM-Matlab/README.md

 # MDBM-Matlab
-Multi-Dimensional Bisection Method (MDBM) to efficiently find the all the solutions of a system of implicit equation, where the number of unknown are larger than the number of equations
+Multi-Dimensional Bisection Method (MDBM) to efficiently find the all the solutions of a system of implicit equation, where the number of unknown are larger than the number of equations.

+This function is an alternative of the contour plot or the isosurface in higher dimension, however, as a main advantage: it can handle multiple functions. <br>
+In additional uses much less function evaluation than the brute-force method, so for complex task it is much faster and use fare less memory.

+## Citation:
+If you use the MDBM as part of your research, teaching, or other work, I would be grateful if you could cite my corresponding publication: <https://pp.bme.hu/me/article/view/1236/640>

 # Multi-Dimensional Bisection Method for finding the roots of non-linear implicit equation systems